Visual Art and Graphic Narratives

 (Click on image to see full page)

 I am a painter, illustrator and graphic designer.
-I make and sell First Nations art, decor and jewellery through my ETSY shop at www.DemarcationLines.etsy.com.
+I make and sell my art through my ETSY shop at www.DemarcationLines.etsy.com.

 I love teaching and have been working in museum education, high schools, running private workshops and giving professional feedback on manuscripts for over nine years.